seeren/appable/README.md

 <a id="routing"></a>
 ## 🚦 Routing

-**You can associate a Component to an URL using the RouterComponent**, it will be displayed in the entry point component
+**`Associate a Component to an URL`** using the RouterComponent, it will be displayed in the entry point component

+> RouterComponent provide lifecycle hook for routed components

 *index.js*
 ```js